thomasjbradley/markbot/README.md

 1. Create a [build of the Markbot.app](#building-markbot) that points to your version of [Markbot Server](#markbot-server).
 2. Create a repo on GitHub with a `.markbot.yml` file inside—[see Markbot configuration below](#configuration-with-markbot-files).
-3. I usually put `.editorconfig` and `.gitignore` files in the repo to help the students not make stupid mistakes.
+3. I usually put `.editorconfig` and `.gitignore` files in the repo to help the students not make simple mistakes.
 [See the Markbot repo template on GitHub.](https://github.com/thomasjbradley/markbot-template)
 4. I usually make sure the repo is set up with `gh-pages` so it is a live website for the students.
 5. Get the students to [download Markbot and it’s dependencies onto their computers](#installation-on-student-computers).
 6. Use Markbot while coding…